Lalis98/PRESim/README.md

    the plot is not saved).
    - `show_plot (bool, optional)`: Whether to show the plot (`True`/`False`).
    - `title (str, optional)`: Set the title of the diagram.

+9. `print_data_summary`: Displays a summary of the load analysis data in a table format

 ### Utility Functions